Joseph Whitaker School: Secondary modern school

+A large fire gutted the building on Monday 19 March 1973, with £250,000 in damage.

+Comprehensive

+An arson attack on the lunchtime of Monday 31 October 1994 caused £0.75m in damage, and destroyed the sports hall, laundry, gym, two squash courts, and changing rooms.
+The arson was featured in a Newsround documentary on arson in schools.

+Structure

+Headeacher John Loughton started in 1991 when there were 980 pupils, and retired in 2010 after the school had achieved specialist sports college status with 1230 pupils.

 The school is part of the East Midlands Educational Trust (EMET) which it joined in September 2016.
-The headteacher is Carey Ayres, who took over from David Bell in 2020.
+The headteacher is Carey Ayres, who took over from Mr Bell in 2020.

 The school has its own sixth form college for post-16 A-Level studies.
 In November 2012, the school's flagship £1,000,000 sixth form centre opened.
 It contains teaching rooms, a media suite, various study areas and a café.
 All post-16 students have access to the school's on-site fitness suite as part of their membership to the sixth form.